Policymakers ramp up support as coronavirus fears shred markets

 By contrast, South Korea - where an outbreak surged at around the same time as Italy’s - reported the number of people recovering from the virus outpaced new infections for the first time, raising hopes that Asia’s biggest epidemic outside China may be slowing.

-South Korea has aggressively tested hundreds of thousands of people for infections and tracked possible carriers with cell phone and satellite technology, whereas Italy has tried to curb the movements of its entire population of 60 million people.
+South Korea has aggressively tested for infections and tracked suspected carriers with cell phone and satellite technology, whereas Italy has tried to curb the movements of its entire population of 60 million people.

 Several Latin American countries stepped up measures to slow the spread of the virus, halting European flights, banning public gatherings and closing schools.